 Traditionally, a new member is presented to the FSFE’s Legal Team by a Legal Network Member, but any presentation email will be considered.

-If you intend to join or to propose someone as a Legal Network member, please write to our Legal Team Coordinator detailing:
+If you intend to join or to propose someone as a Legal Network use our application form.

 At regular intervals, the Legal Team Coordinator presents the proposed new members to our Legal Team.
 The Legal Team then decides on the admission of the new members through a vote.

 Creating a Special Interest Group

 Any member of the Legal Network can propose the creation of a Special Interest Group on a new topic by simply contacting the Legal Team Coordinator or by declaring such interest directly on the Legal Network

 The respect of the Code of Conduct and the Chatham House Rule is ensured by FSFE’s Legal Team.
 Please report breaches as soon as they happen, so that we can take the appropriate measures.
 Depending on the gravity of the breach and its circumstances, the Legal Team will decide what sanction to apply (e.g. simple warning, moderation period, expulsion from the Legal Network).